Essay 6.3 — The Markov Phasic Brain, Part 4 of 13.

 The sources are wide, and they shift by domain.
 The prototype seed agent happens to work on a codebase, so its OBSERVE reads source files; a legal-research seed would read case documents and statutes; a finance-analysis seed would read filings and time series; a real-estate seed would read inspection reports and zoning records.
 Across all of them, OBSERVE also walks the seed’s own .claude/knowledge/ directory to recall what previous cycles established, re-reads the working CLAUDE.md files to inherit decisions from earlier phases, asks the user through registered question prefixes when a routing decision needs the architect, and fetches external references when the project itself does not carry the answer.
 Most of the reading happens through subagents — the main session orchestrates two to four research subagents in parallel rather than walking the corpus by hand.

 The write side is broader than a strict between-section lockout, and the breadth is deliberate.
-OBSERVE writes only into CLAUDE.md files — project files stay read-only to the phase — and within those files the section enforcement is anchored to the OBSERVE marker ---Ob---: edits must land strictly below it.
-Because the four phase markers are ordered ---Ob------Pl------Ex------Ve--- in every CLAUDE.md, this rule cascades downward.
+OBSERVE writes only into CLAUDE.md files — project files stay read-only to the phase — and within those files the section enforcement is anchored to the OBSERVE anchor ---Ob---: edits must land strictly below it.
+Because the four phase anchors are ordered ---Ob------Pl------Ex------Ve--- in every CLAUDE.md, this rule cascades downward.
 OBSERVE can write into its own section, into the PLAN section, into the EXECUTE section, and into the VERIFY section.
-Voice and point coaching prioritize the OBSERVE section as the primary landing strip, but the wider authority is intentional — OBSERVE is encouraged to forward-stage downstream work, writing the verify checklist beneath ---Ve--- while observations are fresh, writing the plan context beneath ---Pl--- so PLAN inherits the agent’s thinking.
+Voice coaching prioritizes the OBSERVE section as the primary landing strip, but the wider authority is intentional — OBSERVE is encouraged to forward-stage downstream work, writing the verify checklist beneath ---Ve--- while observations are fresh, writing the plan context beneath ---Pl--- so PLAN inherits the agent’s thinking.
 The compartmentalization is structural where it needs to be (above ---Ob--- is protected); above the structural floor, it is soft.

-The rest of this essay opens those mechanisms one at a time — the three internal gates that shape the phase from inside, a worked example end-to-end, the backward edges OBSERVE re-enters on, and the customization surfaces an architect tunes when adapting OBSERVE to a different kind of work.
+The rest of this essay opens those mechanisms one at a time — the gates that shape the phase from inside, a worked example end-to-end, the backward edges OBSERVE re-enters on, and the customization surfaces an architect tunes when adapting OBSERVE to a different kind of work.

-Entry, classification, and write authority
+Entry, objective, and write authority

 OBSERVE is the entry phase.
 Every job starts here — the FORWARD_MAP permits only one transition out of idle, and it goes to OBSERVE.
 There are no exceptions and no skip paths; the seed agent’s design is consistent on this point.
 OBSERVE is also the phase that gets re-entered after a verification failure, when the agent has discovered the plan was wrong and needs to re-gather context.